-- Static indicators, which measure the sensitivity of the net current value of the banking book, including: - the current value of equity capital; - the sensitivity of the economic value of equity capital to an interest-rate change of 100bp; - o the duration of equity capital; - o the VaR of the net current value of the banking book; - o key rate durations. - Dynamic indicators, which measure the sensitivity of the net interest margin to different interestrate scenarios.
+- the sensitivity of the economic value of equity capital to an interest-rate change of 100bp; - the duration of equity capital; - o the VaR of the net current value of the banking book; - o key rate durations. - Dynamic indicators, which measure the sensitivity of the net interest margin to different interestrate scenarios.
 These indicators simulate the net interest margin over the following three years.
 These simulations take into account various changes to the balance sheet resulting from changes in interest rates and client behavior.
 These simulations also include calculations of the value and duration of equity capital at future dates.